-2D Possession, use, or distribution of a substance or item intended to give the appearance of or likeness to alcohol, drugs, chemicals, or related paraphernalia.

-Grade Span First Offense Subsequent Offenses

-• Loss of privileges/alternative measures Loss of privileges/alternative measures

-Elementary 1 to 3 days ISS 1 to 10 days ISS

-Middle Loss of privileges/alternative measures Loss of privileges/alternative measures

-School 1 to 3 days OSS 3 to 10 days OSS

-SCHOOL long-term suspension or expulsion

-High Loss of privileges/alternative measures Loss of privileges/alternative measures

-School 3 to 5 days OSS 5 to 10 days OSS

-long-term suspension or expulsion

-2E Distribution of or obtaining non-prescripti ion (over the counter) drugs.

-Grade Span All Offenses

-loss of privileges/alternative measures

-Elementary conference/warning

-1 to 10 of ISS or OSS loss of privileges/alternative measures

-Middle conference/warning

-School 1 to 10 of ISS or OSS

-loss of privileges/alternative measures

-High conference/warning

-School 1 to 10 of ISS or OSS

-3 Assaults, fighting, threats by word or dee d, and/or other acts of violence

-Offenses in categories 3A, 3B and 3F are of

-(grades 6-12) and/or consecutive school y

-for offenses in categories 3A, 3B, and 3F. the school environment, results in studen

-intentional) or involves a student failing t

-result in the imposition of more discipline

-to include possible recommendation for lo

-offense. , , ,

-For the purpose of this section and in acc ordance with Board of Education policy

-and Park Hill School District administrativ

-assault are defined as striking, hitting, pu

-scratching, or other similar actions taken

-physical harm or has the intent to cause p physical harm.

-Calculations in defined as the calculation antina anna 16 Caran Instantana (Installa)

-Guidance Self-defense is defined as the act of prevenues another person.
-It may include, but is no

-Guidance grabbing ahold of or restraining an attack

-attacker from striking, placing obstacles between you and an attacker, moving to

-a secure area away from the attacker, seeking assistance from school personnel,

-or other similar actions.
-Actions taken to strike or intent to strike the other

-involved person is not considered self-defense.

-Throat to school is defined as a student communicating an expressed or implied

-Threat to school is defined as a student communicating an expressed or implied

-threat to cause an incident or condition involving danger to life; or communicating a knowingly false report of an incident or condition involving danger to life; or

-causing a false belief or fear that an incid

-exists involving danger to life. law enforce cement referral is required.
-An out-of-

-school suspension will immediately be ass

-threat.
-If it is determined the student made a threat to school, disciplinary

-consequences may include, but are not li

-and/or a change of the delivery or location required and possible expulsion. on or educational services may be

-required and possible expulsion.
+Possession, use, or distribution of a substa nce or item intended to give the 2D appearance of or likeness to alcohol, drugs, chemicals, or related paraphernalia Grade Span First Offense Subsequent Offenses Elementary Loss of privileges/alternative measures Loss of privileges/alternative measures 1 to 3 days ISS 1 to 10 days ISS Middle Loss of privileges/alternative measures1 Loss of privileges/alternative measures3 School to 3 days OSS to 10 days OSSlong-term suspension or expulsion High School Loss of privileges/alternative measures Loss of privileges/alternative measures 3 to 5 days OSS 5 to 10 days OSS long-term suspension or expulsion 2E Distribution of or obtaining non-prescription on (over the counter) drugs Grade Span All Offenses Elementary loss of privileges/alternative measures conference/warning 1 to 10 of ISS or OSS Middle loss of privileges/alternative measures School conference/warning 3011000 1 to 10 of ISS or OSS High School loss of privileges/alternative measures conference/warning 1 to 10 of ISS or OSS 3 Assaults, fighting, threats by word or deed d, and/or other acts of violence Guidance Offenses in categories 3A, 3B and 3F are c umulative throughout secondary school (grades 6-12) and/or consecutive school ye ears.
+Law enforcement referral required for offenses in categories 3A, 3B, and 3F. school environment, results in student or staff injury (accidental or intentional), or involves a student failing to comply with a directive to stop, may result in the imposition of more discipline than set forth in the guidelines below, to include possible recommendation for long-term suspension or expulsion for any offense.
+For the purpose of this section and in acco ordance with Board of Education policy and Park Hill School District administrative procedures, the terms fighting and/or assault are defined as striking, hitting, pu nching, slapping, kicking, spitting, scratching, or other similar actions taken physical harm or has the intent to cause physical harm.
+Self-defense is defined as the act of preventing oneself from being assaulted by another person.
+It may include, but is not limited to, pushing an attacker away, grabbing ahold of or restraining an attacker with the intent of prohibiting the attacker from striking, placing obstacles between you and an attacker, moving to a 1 secure area away from the attacker, seeki other similar actions.
+Actions taken to str person is not considered self-defense.
+Threat to school is defined as a student co mmunicating an expressed or implied volving danger to life; or communicating a andition involving danger to life; or causing a false belief or fear that an incident has involving danger to life.
+Law enforcement 1 suspension will immediately be assigned w • 1 is determined the student made a threat t o school, disciplinary consequences may include, but are not limited to, a psychological assessment, a change of the delivery or location of educational services and pos ssible expulsion.